RDLLab/RDLLab.github.io/_pages/software.md

 ---
 layout: page
 permalink: /software/
-title: software
+title: Checkout some of the Open Source Software we have released
-description: 'Checkout some of the Open Source Software we have released'
+description:
 nav: true
 nav_order: 2
 announcements: